gomorpheus/morpheus-docs/getting_started/guides/backup_restore.rst

 The built-in |morpheus| appliance backup functionality backs up the MySql data.
 In addition to the database, it's advisable to back up your shared storage (at ``/var/opt/morpheus/morpheus-ui``) and the morpheus.rb configuration file.

+.. note:: The destination |morpheus| appliance must be running the same version as that which the backup was taken from.

 Create A Backup Job
 ^^^^^^^^^^^^^^^^^^^